probinso/color-pollution/README.md

 ```
 ## Example of Smoothing

-Below is an source image of two street lamps taken at night.
+Below is a source image of two street lamps taken at night.
 Our goal is to do math on these lamps in order to identify what the spectral profile of these lamps are.
 A first attempted approach is to compute the ratio of red to blue light stored in the image, by selecting clusters of high intensity light in those bands.
 Unfortunately, there are a lot of places for information to be corrupted.
 - sensors are not perfect
 - images produced are modified from raw format, in order to produce more human similar images
 - resolution of the image results in a forced reduction of expressable sensors